 How to Spot the Signs

 This kind of grooming can also happen in adolescent or adult intimate relationships.
-For example, a boyfriend or girlfriend can employ these same tactics in order to groom a victim into performing sexual activities.
-If one of the parties is disinterested in sex and the other wants sex, then they can use grooming tactics to build a false sense of emotional connection and trust in order to get what they want sexually.
+For example, a boyfriend or girlfriend can employ these same tactics in order to groom a victim into physical contact or performing sexual activities.
+If one of the parties is disinterested in sex and the other wants sex, then they can use grooming tactics for a period of time to build a false sense of emotional connection and trust in order to get what they want sexually.

 Online Grooming + Social Media